Getting behind the wheel of a car has got to be one of the most anxiety inducing acts I’ve done in a long time!

 The point is I’ve always wanted the freedom and accessibility that having a car gives you.
 The problem I that my anxiety gets in my way.
 Trying to figure out which gear you need to be in while paying attention to the road and still driving safely, plus trying to get the clutch control right…it’s not for me thanks.

-So I cheated.
+So I kind of cheated.

 I’m learning in an automatic and I cannot recommend doing so enough!